scala/scala3/docs/_spec/04-basic-definitions.md

 ### Default Arguments

-Each value parameter declaration may optionally define a default argument.
+Each value parameter may optionally define a default argument.
 The default argument expression ´e´ is type-checked with an expected type ´T'´ obtained by replacing all occurrences of the method's type parameters in ´T´ by the undefined type.

-For every parameter ´p_{i,j}´ with a default argument a method named `´f\$´default´\$´n` is generated which computes the default argument expression.
+For every parameter ´p_{i,j}´ with a default argument, a method named `´f\$´default´\$´n` is generated which computes the default argument expression.
-Here, ´n´ denotes the parameter's position in the method declaration.
+Here, ´n´ denotes the parameter's position in the method definition.
 These methods are parametrized by the type parameter clause `[´\mathit{tps}\,´]` and all value parameter clauses `(´\mathit{ps}_1´)...(´\mathit{ps}_{i-1}´)` preceding ´p_{i,j}´.
 The `´f\$´default´\$´n` methods are inaccessible for user programs.